Guinean military chief killed in plane crash in Liberia

 | MONROVIA/CONAKRY

-MONROVIA/CONAKRY The head of Guinea's armed forces, a staunch ally of President Alpha Conde, was killed on Monday when the aircraft carrying him and five other top Guinean military officials crashed close to the Liberian capital Monrovia.
+MONROVIA/CONAKRY The head of Guinea's armed forces and other senior military officials from the West African state were killed on Monday when their aircraft crashed close to the Liberian capital Monrovia, a Guinean presidential official said.

-General Souleymane Kelefa Diallo, who was on a security mission to Liberia, was appointed by Conde after the latter won elections in 2010 in the world's top bauxite producer.
+"There was the chief of staff and five other military officers on the plane," said the source at the presidency in Conakry, who asked not to be identified.

-Diallo was charged with reforming the restive army in the West African state after two years of military rule.
+Guinea's military chief, General Kelefa Diallo, was on the plane on a security mission to Liberia, police in Guinea said.

-Investigators and United Nations peacekeepers picked through the charred wreckage of the aircraft amid a grove of palm trees near Charlesville, some 40 km (25 miles) southeast of the Liberian capital Monrovia.
-There were no survivors.
+Diallo was a close ally of Guinean President Alpha Conde, who was elected to lead the world's top bauxite producer in late 2010, ending two years of military rule.

-"This accident cost the life of six members of the delegation, including General Souleymane Kelefa Diallo, head of the armed forces, and five members of the crew," Guinea's Defence Minister Abdoul Kabele Camara said in a statement.
+Security officials in Liberia said that at least 10 people were killed in the crash, which occurred at Charlesville, some 40 km (25 miles) southeast of Monrovia.

-Liberian President Ellen Johnson-Sirleaf, who visited the crash site in the company of Guinea's ambassador to Liberia, declared a national day of mourning for Tuesday.
+"Senior Guinean military and defence officials were on the plane," Liberian Defence Minister Brownie Samukai told Reuters.
+"An investigation in now underway into why it happened."

-Liberia's Defence Minister Brownie Samukai said the cause of the crash was not immediately clear.
-Rescue crews retrieved the plane's flight recorder - its so-called black box - from the wreckage, however, and Liberian authorities said they planned to send it to Canada for analysis.
+Liberian President Ellen Johnson-Sirleaf declared a national day of mourning for Tuesday.

-General Diallo was one of the main architects of the reform of Guinea's powerful military, which seized power in the former French colony in 2008.
+General Diallo was one of the major architects of reform of Guinea's restive military, which had seized power in the former French colony in 2008.
 Some 4,000 soldiers were forced to retire under a U.N.-backed scheme to slim the bloated armed forces.

 Diallo's predecessor, Nouhou Thiam, is in prison facing trial for his alleged role in a gun and rocket attack on President Conde's home by soldiers in 2011.